opencog/cogserver/opencog/cogserver/proxy/README.md

     connection to `wthru` instead of `sexpr`.
 On the CogServer side, there is a `libwthru-shell.so` that responds to this.

-  * Use URL's of the form `cog://example.com?policy=wthru&foo=bar`.
+  * Use URL's of the form `cog://example.com?policy=w-thru&foo=bar`.
     The CogStorageNode splits off everything following the `?` and uses that to configure the `sexpr` shell.
+This is what is currently implemented.

   * Manual configuration.
-This is what is being done right now.
-    See below for details.
+See below for examples and details.

   * Create a `WriteThroughStorageNode` that negotiates with the CogServer to do the right thing...
 This could be as simple as